wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 30 It is written in the book of Solomon , that a fool laugheth at his own folly : now the men of Britain were not inclined to laugh , for they were sorely grieved ; and , but for the fear of the laughter of others would have wept outright.

-31 And Jackson , the chief captain of the host of Columbia , gave great praise to the gallant Coffee , and Carrol , and Daniel , whose sirname was Patterson and all the valiant men who fought on that glorious day. ,
+31 And Jackson , the chief captain of the host of Columbia , gave great praise to the gallant Coffee , and Carrol , and Daniel , whose sir-name was Patterson and all the valiant men who fought on that glorious day. ,

 32 Moreover , Jackson was honored with great honour by the people throughout the land of Columbia ; even the great Sanhedrim were pleased with him , and exalted his name.

 33 And the inhabitants of New-Orleans were greatly rejoiced , and carried him through the streets of the city above the rest ; and the virgins of Columbia strewed his path with roses.

-34.For , Lo ! he had defended them from the violence of savages , who came in search of beauty and booty !
+34 For , Lo ! he had defended them from the violence of savages , who came in search of beauty and booty !

-35 And when the wounded , of the host of Britain , were brought into the city , the fair daughters of Coluimbia took their fine linen and bound up the wounds of the poor fainting officers and soldiers of the king , and sat bread and wine before them , to cheer their drooping spirits.
+35 And when the wounded , of the host of Britain , were brought into the city , the fair daughters of Columbia took their fine linen and bound up the wounds of the poor fainting officers and soldiers of the king , and sat bread and wine before them , to cheer their drooping spirits.

 36 Now again were the servants of the king disappointed ; for , as they were sent upon an evil , as well as a foolish errand , they expected not mercy.

 37 And when they saw the goodness that was showered upon them , they said , Surely ye are angels sent down from heaven to heal the wounds inflicted by the folly of nations !

-38 And should we agadn be led on to battle against your country , with propositions to violate your happiness , our swords , as by magic , shall be stayed , and drop harmless at the feet of virtue and beauty !
+38 And should we again be led on to battle against your country , with propositions to violate your happiness , our swords , as by magic , shall be stayed , and drop harmless at the feet of virtue and beauty !

 CHAP.
 LV.